Up to 12

 Our Sacred Valley of the Incas Tour, is a specially designed itinerary which no one else offers.
 We have created it, so you get to enjoy the best highlights of the Sacred Valley, such as the archeological sites of Pisac and Ollantaytambo, animal sanctuary, and the archeological site of Moray and the Salt Mines, rather than just focusing on the various shopping centers.
 All of this is provided in a small private tour with a guide that is passionate about Inca history.

 The area of the valley between Pisac and Ollantaytambo is known as the Sacred Valley of the Incas.
-On this tour we will drive through the mountains of the “Sacred Valley of the Incas” which held great significance in Inca Culture.
+On this tour we will drive through the mountains of the “Sacred Valley” which held great significance in Inca Culture, it was regarded as the heart of the Empire.
 The Valley has a milder climate than Cusco.
 You will see a succession of picturesque villages, agricultural terraces, and several archeological sites.

 No other travel agency except SAM Travel Peru visits all of these sites in their Sacred Valley Tours!!